22 Different Types of Beetles in the UK

 Acorn weevils (Curculio glandium) are only around 4-8 millimeters long, and their bodies have a brownish pattern.

-The rostrum, which is a long snout, is the characteristic of the acorn weevil that stands out the most.
+The rostrum, a long snout, is characteristic of the acorn weevil that stands out the most.

 Oak woodland is home to the weevils that eat acorns.
 They are relatively widespread, especially in the southern regions of Britain.

-It is also possible to discover them on oak trees found in hedgerows, parks, and gardens.
+Discovering them on oak trees in hedgerows, parks, and gardens is also possible.

 3. Golden-bloomed Grey Longhorn